A recent estimate suggested that only 25% of job applications are read by a real person.

 How do you help the ATS to select your CV?

 In theory, it’s quite simple.
-All ATS systems use keyword search or selection (and may employ other contextual filters too).
-Without the right keywords, your CV may never get shortlisted or seen by a real person despite you being the perfect candidate for a job.
+Many ATS systems use keyword search or selection (and may employ other contextual filters too).
+As mentioned, without the right keywords, your CV may never get shortlisted or seen by a real person despite you being the perfect candidate for a job.

 You want to appear in searches that most aptly reflect your skills, experience and career aspirations.
-Whilst it may be tempting to ignore the keyword frenzy, the truth is that with the increased use of ATS based screening you may struggle to get your CV seen by the right person as your CV stalls at the automated gatekeeper.
+The truth is that with the increased use of ATS based screening you may struggle to get your CV seen by the right person as your CV stalls at the automated gatekeeper.

 Not only should you make your skills and knowledge sound appealing, but you must also identify and include essential keywords to ensure you reach the desk of the recruiter or hiring manager in the first place.
 Clearly, once you have done so the human being making further decisions will also be influenced by keywords.